What Is IEC 62304? Compliance Tips For Medical Device Software Developers

 Part 9 — Software Problem Resolution Process

-Part 9 of IEC 62304 describes process for software problem resolution.
+Part 9 of the safety standard describes process for software problem resolution.

 - 9.1: Prepare problem reports.